SABARITHAN-P/smart-canteen-system/README.md

 ## 2️⃣ Setup Database

-Create a MySQL database and import the schema.
+Create a MySQL database and import the schema:

 ```
 source database/schema.sql;